damccull/freetimeprogrammer/input/posts/adopting-remote-unifi-devices-with-windows-server-dhcp.md

 # Prerequisites
 This article assumes these to be true:
 * You have a working network with two separate subnets
-* A Windows Server handles all DHCP requests for the server
+* A Windows Server handles all DHCP requests for the networks
 * You are not using the router's built in DHCP server
 * There is a UniFi AP (or other UniFi device) on a separate subnet from the UniFi Controller